Surajit Sengupta

 He appeared with East Bengal from 1974 to 1980 and captained the team in 1978–79.
 He received the lifetime achievement award from East Bengal in 2018.

 Early life

 Sengupta was born on 30 August 1951, in Chakbazar in the Hooghly district of West Bengal.
 His father, Suhas Sengupta, was a football and cricket player who worked for Dunlop India.
-Sengupta studied at the Hooghly Branch School where he was spotted by coach Ashwini Bharat.
+Sengupta studied at the Hooghly Branch School where he was spotted by coach Ashwini Barat.
 He went on to study at the Hooghly Mohsin College and made his second division debut for Robert Hudson FC.

 Club career

 Sengupta made his domestic debut playing for the Kidderpore club in 1971 before moving to Mohun Bagan AC and playing for the club between 1972 and 1974.
 He was part of Mohun Bagan's Bangladesh tour in May 1972, where they defeated Dhaka Mohammedan and lost to Dhaka XI.
 He later moved to East Bengal FC for six seasons between 1974 and 1980.
 He represented Mohammedan SC between 1980 and 1981 before returning to Mohan Bagan between 1981 and 1983.

 Amongst his best experiences was a 1975 IFA Shield Final where he led East Bengal's 5–0 win against their Kolkata rivals Mohun Bagan.
 Most of his victories came during his time with East Bengal FC.
 He was also the captain of the West Bengal team in the 1976 Santosh Trophy.
 In a domestic career spanning twelve years he represented all three of Calcutta's football clubs and had won the IFA Shield and the Calcutta Football League six times each and the Durand Cup thrice for East Bengal FC.

 Sengupta received the lifetime achievement award from East Bengal in 2018.